statpascal/spc/readme.md

 This is work in progress.

-The compiler can produce a ROM cartridge for the TI99/4A.
+The compiler can produce a bank switched ROM cartridge for the TI99/4A.
 The upper memory (24 KB) is used for global variables and stack frames, the lower memory (8 KB) as heap for dynamic allocations.